 Before the completion of Benchmark 5: Job Stability, if the customer does not meet the nonnegotiable employment conditions on the SESP-1 within the workweek, the customer's progression within the benchmark is frozen until the customer returns to work and meets the nonnegotiable employment conditions outlined in the SESP-1.

 If, at any point, the customer wants to change his or her targeted job tasks, negotiable employment conditions, or nonnegotiable employment conditions, an SESP-1 meeting must be held to update the VR1642, Supported Employment Services Plan - 1 (SESP-1).
+The Supported Employment Assessment (SEA) Review, SESP, and Job Stability meetings may be conducted remotely. or additional information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 If the customer obtains a new position with the current employer or begins a new job with another employer, the customer must complete at least 30 cumulative days of employment in the new job before Benchmark 5 is established or reestablished.